 Make sure to mention the most important theories related to your key concepts.
 If there is a well-established theory or model that you don’t want to apply to your own research, explain why it isn’t suitable for your purposes.

-Apart from discussing other people’s theories and ideas, the theoretical framework should aim to show how your own project fits in.
+Apart from discussing other people’s theories, the theoretical framework should show how your own project will make use of these ideas.

-- Will you use theory as a basis for interpreting and understanding your data?
+- Use theory as a basis for interpreting your results

-- Will you combine theoretical approaches in a new or unique way?
+- Combine different theories in a new or unique way

 The structure of the theoretical framework

 There are no fixed rules for structuring a theoretical framework.
 The important thing is to create a clear, logical structure.
-One way to do this is to draw on your research questions/hypotheses and some of your key terms.
+One option is to draw on your research questions, structuring each section around a question or key concept.

 Example of a theoretical framework

-To get a sense of what this part of your thesis or dissertation might look like, take a look at our example theoretical framework.
+To get a sense of what this part of your thesis or dissertation might look like, take a look at our example.